ChrisPenner/ChrisPenner.github.io/site/drafts/update-monad.md

 base monad in a monad transformer stack which could render, react, or get user input (e.g. IO).

-Heads up; this probably isn't a great post for absolute beginners, you'll want to have a decent understanding of [monoids](https://wiki.haskell.org/Monoid) and how [StateT](https://wiki.haskell.org/State_Monad) works before you dive in here.

-First, what does it mean to say that Update **generalizes** over the `State` monad?
-Well, we can make an analogy by saying that `State` generalizes over both the `Reader` and `Writer` monads!
-This means ways that `State` can do EVERYTHING that `Reader` and `Writer` can do, i.e. you can implement either of them using the State monad if you want to; but as we know, `State` can also do **more**!
-State can not only `get` and `put` state, but the combination of these primitives means we can `modify` state too!
-I'll leave it up to you to implement `Reader` and `Writer` in terms of `State`, but basically `ask = get` and `tell w = modify (<> w)`.
-In a similar way, the primitives provided by `Update` allow you to implement the interface of `State`; as well as do some other cool things!
+The Update monad is very similar to the State monad; and in fact you can implement either of them in terms of the other!
+Each has tasks at which it excels; the Update Monad is good at keeping an audit log of updates and limiting computations to a fixed set of permissible updates.
+State on the other hand has a simpler interface, less boiler-plate, and is MUCH more efficient at most practical tasks.
+It's no wonder that `State` won out in the end, but the Update monad is still fun to look at!

 ## Structure of the Update Monad

 The Update Monad kinda looks like Reader, Writer and State got into a horrific car accident and are now hopelessly entangled!
-Each computation receives the current computation `state` (like reader) and can result in a monoidal action (like writer).
+Each computation receives the current computation `state` (like `Reader`) and can result in a monoidal action (like `Writer`).
 The action is them applied to the state according to a helper typeclass which I'll call `ApplyAction`: it has a single method `applyAction :: p -> s -> s`; which applies a given monoidal action `p` to a state resulting in a new state.
-This edited state is passed on to the next computation and away we go!
-Here's my implementation of this idea for a new type `Update`.
+This edited state is passed on to the next computation (like `State`) and away we go!
+Here's my implementation of this idea for a new data type called `Update`.

 ```haskell